Hillside Construction

 Drainage relieves hydrostatic pressure, but waterproofing protects the wall and adjacent improvements from water migration.
 On residential projects where the wall is adjacent to habitable space, finish materials, or foundations, water intrusion through or around the wall causes damage that's expensive to remediate after the fact.

 - Dampproofing vs. waterproofing: Not interchangeable.
 Dampproofing resists moisture vapor.
 Waterproofing resists liquid water under pressure.
-The specification depends on water exposure and adjacencies - a wall retaining soil next to a basement requires waterproofing, not just dampproofing.
+The specification depends on water exposure and adjacencies.
+A wall retaining soil next to a basement requires waterproofing, not just dampproofing.

 - Protection board and drainage mat: Protects the membrane during backfill (angular aggregate can puncture membranes) and improves vertical drainage performance behind the wall.

 - Cold joints and penetrations: The most common leak paths.
-Construction joints, keyways, weep hole sleeves, and utility penetrations are all weak points that require specific detailing - waterstops, sealants, or membrane boots depending on the system.
+Construction joints, keyways, weep hole sleeves, and utility penetrations are all weak points that require specific detailing: waterstops, sealants, or membrane boots depending on the system.

 - Top-of-wall detailing: Cap flashing and surface drainage above the wall prevent water from entering the backfill zone from above.
 A wall with perfect subdrain but no cap control still gets water behind it every time it rains.